 - Seniors who want to go abroad can only go abroad on a SHU Affiliated program during the fall semester.

 - When should I start planning?

 The earlier you start thinking about your student abroad experience the better, especially if you intend to go abroad for an entire semester or year.
-Each semester the Office of Study Abroad hosts several program information sessions, announced on our Facebook page.
+Each semester the Office of Global Affairs hosts several program information sessions, announced on our Facebook page.
 We encourage you to come to one or more of the sessions as early as your freshman year to learn about your study abroad options and what you should be thinking about.
-We also recommend that you meet with our Study Abroad Coordinator at least a semester before you want to go abroad.
+We also recommend that you meet with our Study Abroad team at least a semester before you want to go abroad.

 - When do I apply?

 Applications will become available based on the following timeline: